jubinaghara/terrraform/README.md

 - terraform refresh (match the state file with whatever the remote instance is)
 - terraform output  (if you have added the output variable to the file)
 - terraform output -json
-- terraform output -raw <name of the parameter>
+- terraform output -raw 'name of the parameter'
 - terraform apply -auto-approve (no need to type "yes")
 - terraform destroy (destroy all resources)
 - terraform apply -destroy (destory all resoruces)
 - terraform apply -replace=aws_instance.my_server (replace specfic resource)
 - terraform providers (get list of all providers you are currently using)
+- terraform console

 #### Variables
 - terraform plan -var="variable name"="value"
 - terraform plan (another option to use variable in your code is to reate a file name with extension ".tfvars" and add all variables to this file)